-To setup a short measurement, go through the sub menu of Devices and the Monitoring menu and the logging.
+To setup a short measurement, go through the sub menu of Devices or use the Monitoring menu for long term logging.

-If no power meters are connected to the PC or automatically recognized, the OPM starts with the Found Devices [11] panel instead of the Measurement [22] panel.
-Use the Found Devices [11] panel to scan for devices and connect them to the software.
+If no power meters are connected to the PC or automatically recognized, the OPM starts with the Found Devices panel instead of the Measurement panel.
+Use the Found Devices panel to scan for devices and connect them to the software.